 A mountain peak in north central Massachusetts eight miles southwest of Fitchburg, Mass.
-The word Wachusett is a Natick Indian term which means "near the mountain."
+The word Wachusett is a Natick Native American term which means "near the mountain."

-Assigned to the Naval Overseas Transportation Service as an Army account, she was fitted out for naval service as a cargo transport.
-She put to sea on 19 January, laden with a cargo of general Army supplies bound for Brest, France.
+Assigned to the Naval Overseas Transportation Service, Army account, she was fitted out for naval service as a cargo transport.
+She put to sea on 19 January 1918, laden with a cargo of general Army supplies bound for Brest, France.
 On 23 January, urgent need for repairs to her radio and engine forced her out of her convoy and into port at Halifax, Nova Scotia.
 She completed those repairs on 9 February and resumed her transatlantic voyage that same day.
 Her convoy arrived in Brest on 24 February, and Wachusett discharged her cargo.
 On 18 March, the freighter set out on the return voyage and arrived in New York on 1 April.

 The end of the war, however, did not signal an end to Wachusett's Navy career.
-After her arrival back in New York on 12 December, the cargoman loaded 4,445 tons of supplies and, on 22 January 1919, headed back across the Atlantic.
+After her arrival back in New York on 12 December 1918, the cargoman loaded 4,445 tons of supplies and, on 22 January 1919, headed back across the Atlantic.
 She entered port at St. Nazaire, France, on 7 February and, after discharging her cargo, loaded ordnance material for return to the United States.
 Departing the French coast on 20 February, she made a brief stop in the Azores en route to New York.
-Diverted from her original destination, she arrived in Philadelphia on 14 March.
+Diverted from her original destination, she arrived in Philadelphia, Pa., on 14 March.

 Following voyage repairs, Wachusett was placed out of commission on 6 October 1919 and was returned to the United States Shipping Board that same day.
 She was retained by the Shipping Board until late in 1923 or early in 1924, at which time all mention of her in mercantile registers ceased.